blakeberg/parking-dapp/README.md

 	> [1] is your Reservation to block calculated from mining block (730403) so effective you reserved 13 blocks cause your eth.blockNumber was two blocks before.
 	> [2] is your payment of 130 finney.
 	> [3] is your payback of 370 finney.

+3. Show free slot count for place and current block type `parkingplaces.GetFreeSlotCount(eth.accounts[0], eth.blockNumber)`
+4. Show free slot count for place 15 blocks in futura type `parkingplaces.GetFreeSlotCount(eth.accounts[0], eth.blockNumber - 15)` gets all slots cause the added reservation is not valid at futura block.
+5. Validate parkers reservation type `parkingplaces.GetReservedBlock(eth.accounts[0], eth.accounts[0]) - eth.blockNumber;`
+	* if the value is equals or greater than 0 the reservation is valid
+	* if the value is equals eth.blockNumber but negativ the place or parker not exists
+	* otherwise the reservation is in past

 ## Generate documentation